 For those on a limited budget as most seniors, the costs of pet ownership may be prohibitive, or they may elect to spend money on a pet at the expense of food or other items for themselves.
 Friends and family may try to discourage seniors from getting a pet due to concerns about who will take care of the animal if the person moves into an assisted living facility or passes away.

 Addressing these concerns is how Pet’s Corner came into fruition.
-Available to our clients and Osceola County resident’s Pet’s Corner accepts donations to help seniors care for their pets.
+These services are available for our Clients.
+Pet’s Corner accepts donations to help seniors care for their pets.

 Keeping our promise to our clients who are no longer with us, are too frail to care for them, or moved into a long term care facility we have started an adoption page to help rehome displaced pets.
 Please see below our current pets available for adoption and email Edi Blume at email@example.com if interested in adopting.